jkubis96/JBioSeqTools/README.md

     'promoter_ncrna_sequence':'',
     # REQUIRED!
     # name of provided promoter sequence
     'promoter_ncrna_name':'',

-    # POSSIBLE!
+    # OPTIONAL!
     # sequence of custom RNAi, which can be provided by user
     # if provided, then the algorithm of RNAi estimation is off
     # if empt '' the algorithm share the best possible RNAi based on 'rnai_gene_name'
     # sequence orientation 5' ---> 3' - sense
     'rnai_sequence':'',

+    # REQUIRED; if rnai_sequence is empty!
+    # length of RNAi (defined by user)
+    # recomended range: 20–25
+    'rnai_length':20,

+    # OPTIONAL; if rnai_sequence is empty!
+    # overhang sequence of RNAi sequence 3' end (defined by user)
+    # recomended 'UU'
+    'overhang_3_prime':'UU',

     # REQUIRED!
-    # name of the target gene for the RNAi searching algorithm (gene name for Homo sapien or Mus musculus)
+    # name of the target gene for the RNAi searching algorithm (gene name for Homo sapien / Mus musculus / Rattus norvegicus)
     # algorithm is working when the rnai_sequence is empty ''
     # if the user defines 'rnai_sequence' this 'rnai_gene_name' is just a name for a user-supplied sequence
-    # 'rnai_gene_name' - provide in the HGNC nomenclature
     'rnai_gene_name':'',

     # REQUIRED!